gnois/luaty/README.md

 Luaty
 ====

-Luaty is a Lua dialect with [offside syntax](https://en.wikipedia.org/wiki/Off-side_rule) and less syntatic sugar.
+Luaty is an opinionated Lua dialect with [offside syntax](https://en.wikipedia.org/wiki/Off-side_rule).
 It compiles with basic lint checks to clean Lua.

 Its syntax resembles Lua, but mostly shorter.